Do you know the science-power behind simple exercise?

 When our immune system is weakened, our body can’t fight off viruses, bacteria, or fungi very well.
 This can lead to serious infections and thousands of people die every year.

-To improve our immunity, just taking more cranberry juice and chill peppers do a vital job.
+To improve our immunity, just taking more fruits and vegetables do a vital job.

-How difficult is it to drink more cranberry juice and eat a little more chili peppers?
+How difficult is it to eat more fruits and eat a little more vegetables?
+Its more about practice than any other things.

 A lot of professional investors always say that the key to market success is not your skill and knowledge as an investor compared with other individual investors, but the skill and knowledge with which each specific investment transaction is made.

-Exactly the same way, the successful scientist is not equipped only with skill and knowledge compared with other scientists but also with scientific transactions based on skill and knowledge.
+Exactly the same way, the successful scientist and engineer is not equipped only with skill and knowledge compared with other scientists but also with scientific thinking and rethinking practice based on the same skill and knowledge.

 This scientific transaction is nothing but the practice of thinking and rethinking.